 While always a story teller, I decided I wanted to make films somewhat later in life, having started film school at the age of 30, and just learned by doing doing doing.
 I’m still learning that way and don’t imagine this situation to ever change, although I do hope the sad situation of women in film will change.
 We are losing strong stories in a world that desperately needs diverse films to be as popular as action films.

-In the Shadow is my first feature that I directed and co-wrote, shot in Culebra, Puerto Rico, and Austin, TX.
+In the Shadow is my first feature that I directed, co-wrote, and executive produced.
+It is shot in Culebra, Puerto Rico, and Austin, TX.
 It’s a psychological thriller about a healer dealing with the dark side of his gift.
 Danny Trejo plays a supporting role which was great fun for me, and a little nerve-wracking as I’d never directed a celebrity before.
 It was distributed by Devolver Digital and can still be seen on iTunes, Amazon, VHZ, Vimeo, by clicking this link.

 The film I did after this is a long-format short called What’s the Use?, which I directed and co-produced only.
 It was written by the late Jason Tremblay, a playwright from the Austin, Texas community.
 This a black comedy about a teenage girl who goes on a manhunt to save her junkie father from a dangerous loan shark.
 The film uses mixed media, animation, motion graphics, and unusual editing techniques, and as a result, is a film that really takes the medium of narrative film to an entirely different place.
 In some ways, it reminds me of Daisies by Vera Chytilova (1966).
 This movie can be watched on VHX by clicking this link.